What is Lou Ferrigno's net worth?

-Lou Ferrigno net worth: Lou Ferrigno is an American actor, fitness trainer, and retired professional bodybuilder who has a net worth of $12 million.
-Lou Ferrigno accumulated his net worth through his years as Mr. Universe, as a personal fitness trainer and consultant, his role in television as the Hulk and in comedy sitcoms, as well as being cast in films.
+Lou Ferrigno is an American actor, fitness trainer, and retired professional bodybuilder who has a net worth of $12 million.
+Lou Ferrigno accumulated his net worth through his years as Mr. Universe, as a personal fitness trainer and consultant, his role in television as the Hulk and in comedy sitcoms, film roles and real estate investments.

 Meanwhile, Ferrigno was unable to quit his day job as his bodybuilding career did not earn him a living.
 He made $10 an hour at a sheet metal factory in Brooklyn for three years, eventually leaving the dangerous job after a friend and coworker accidentally cut off his own hand one day while on the clock.
 Ferrigno left the competition circus for many years and had a brief stint as a defensive lineman for the Toronto Argonauts in the Canadian Football League.
 Having never played football before, he was cut after just two games after he broke the legs of a fellow player during a scrimmage.

 Ferrigno returned to bodybuilding in the early '90s and competed in the 1992 and 1993 Mr. Olympia competitions, where he finished 12th and 10th respectively.
 He then returned for the 1994 Masters Olympia, where his attempt to beat Robbie Robinson and Boyer Coe was the subject of "Stand Tall", a 1996 documentary.
 Ferrigno subsequently retired from competitive bodybuilding.